Nodecasts-io/react-chat/README.md

-# react-chat
+# react-todo
-A chat app built with react, redux, webpack and aphrodite
+A todo app built with react, redux, webpack and aphrodite